 Stephen Buckley, Jr. has served as a member of our board of directors since 2012.
 For 25 years, Mr. Buckley was a partner of Ernst & Young, where he led assurance and advisory teams serving public and private companies in life sciences and other technologies.
 Mr. Buckley led Ernst & Young’s Life Sciences Industry Practice of New England from 1991 to 2006, and was Director of its New England Entrepreneurial Services Group from 1991 to 2001.
 He was previously a partner in the Boston, Massachusetts office of Arthur Young until its merger into Ernst & Young in 1989.
 Mr. Buckley is a member of the American Institute of CPAs.
 Mr. Buckley received an A.B. from Bowdoin College and a Masters of Science Accounting from Northeastern University.

 Bruce L.A.
 Carter, Ph.D. has served as a member of our board of directors since November 2013.
 Dr. Carter is an affiliate Professor in the Department of Biotechnology at the University of Washington, Seattle Washington since 1986.
-He served as Executive Chairman of Immune Design Corp. a privately-held biotechnology company from 2009 to 2011.
-From 2000 to 2009, he held executive management positions at ZymoGenetics, Inc., where he served as President and Chief Executive Officer of ZymoGenetics, Inc., a publicly-held biotechnology company, and as its Chairman of the Board until 2010, when the company was acquired by Bristol Myers Squibb.
-He worked at Novo Nordisk from 1994 to 2000 as Corporate Executive Vice President and Chief Scientific Officer.
-Previously he was at ZymoGenetics, which was acquired by Novo Nordisk, where he served as their President from 1988 to 1994 and as Vice President Research and Development from 1986 to 1988.
-Dr. Carter began his career at G.D.
+He served as Executive Chairman of Immune Design Corp. a privately-held biotechnology company from 2009 to 2011, and he served as a director from 2000 to 2009.
+From 1998 to 2009, Dr. Carter served as President and Chief Executive Officer of ZymoGenetics, Inc., a publicly-held biotechnology company, and as its Chairman of the Board from 2005 until it was acquired by Bristol-Myers Squibb in October 2010.
+From 1994 to 1998 Dr. Carter was the Chief Scientific Officer of Novo Nordisk, a publicly-held pharmaceutical company.
+Previously, he held positions in research at Zymogenetics and G.D.
 Searle & Co.
 Ltd. Dr. Carter serves as a director of Dr. Reddy’s Laboratories Limited, Xencor, Inc, and Regulus, Inc. Dr. Carter received a B.Sc. with Honors in Botany from the University of Nottingham, England, and a Ph.D. in Microbiology from Queen Elizabeth College, University of London.